 TradeStation was established in 1982.
 The longer track record a broker has, the more proof we have that it has successfully survived previous financial crises.

 Furthermore, TradeStation is owned by Monex Group, a Japanese online broker.
 It is one of the largest online brokers in Japan and is listed on the Tokyo Stock Exchange.
 This is a good sign, as listed companies are more transparent and are under stricter scrutiny than private companies.

 Providing annual financial statements, and being regulated by the SEC and FINRA are all great signs for TradeStation's safety.

 TradeStation is a great US broker.

 The web and mobile platforms are very user-friendly with many functions.
 It also offers low stock and ETF trading fees.
 On top of that, TradeStation's education materials are well-structured and high quality.

-On the other hand, the deposit and withdrawal functions are not user-friendly as you can only use bank transfer.
+On the other hand, the deposit and withdrawal functions are not user-friendly as you can only use bank transfers.
 There is no forex trading, and customer service has room for improvement.

 Feel free to try TradeStation if you prefer trading on US markets.
 We recommend it for buy and hold investors with at least some experience.